pypiero/Beggar-my-neighbour/README.md

 # cavacamisa
-A script to simulate the cavacamisa game
+A script to simulate the cavacamisa game.